hackclub/kicad-wakatime/README.md

 4. Open kicad-wakatime and fill out the settings.
 5. Start designing!

+If you know what you're doing, you can build kicad-wakatime from the main branch instead.
+This requires an up-to-date version of [CMake](https://cmake.org) and [protoc](https://grpc.io/docs/protoc-installation).\
+The code in the main branch should be considered unstable, as some features may still be in progress between releases.

 ## Downloading KiCAD 8.99

 If you are a Windows user, you can download KiCAD 8.99 [here](https://downloads.kicad.org/kicad/windows/explore/nightlies) (pick an "x86_64.exe".)